tanishsood/tanishsood.github.io/README.md

 One of the main reasons that make markdown better than a word processor is formatting options.
 Markdown can also be used for writing text documents, presentable slides and many other things.

 ### Q2.
 Why is my resume not showing up?
-One of the reason for resume not showing up could be wrong prefix.
-Make sure your markdown formatted resume file has the prefix of a previous date and time.
+One of the reasons for the resume not showing up could be the wrong prefix.
+Make sure your markdown formatted resume file has the prefix of the previous date and time.